 What is DonateWC?

-DonateWC is an initiative that aims to provide people with lesser financial means to get to a (big) WordCamp.
+DonateWC is an initiative that aims to provide people with lesser financial means with funds to get to a (big) WordCamp.
 From donations that we collect, we’ll provide deserving community members with the following:

 - A WordCamp ticket